 What Does Conversion Mean?

-Principles for Conversion-Optimized Websites
+Basic Principles for Conversion-Optimized Websites

-- Visual Hierarchy: Important content and CTAs should be highlighted to guide users intuitively.
+- Visual hierarchy: Important content and CTAs should be highlighted to guide users intuitively.

 Implementation Tips